 The opposite angle is to get up high and shoot down on your subject.
 This places the viewer in a position of power, so completely changes the feeling of the photo.
 You won’t see politicians photographed from this camera angle.

-To avoid an image feeling cramped, remember to include more space your subject’s head than below their feet.
+To avoid an image feeling cramped, remember to include more space above your subject’s head than below their feet.

 Changing arm position will give you variety in each full body pose, which in turn creates more variety in your photoshoot without taking too long.